kbkadu/raml-api-exercise/README.md

 Orders and Products resource will be incorporated into the Experience API with two main functional context
 * Create/Get Order history for a particular customer, Get Product recommendations/wishList for particular customer.
 The Experience API cloud have resource like "/customers/{id}/orders" with necessary filters to retrieve Order of particular Customer.
-Such capability need to be supported by underline Order System API which could interface with the Order Management System.
+Such capability need to be supported by underline Order Process and System API which could interface with the Order Management System.
 For Products "/customers/{id}/products/wishList" and "/customers/{id}/products/recommendations" can retrieve Product.
 These capability will come from the Recommendations process API.

 * Get Product
-Experience API can also have GET "/products" resource to get available Products
+Experience API can also have GET "/products" resource to get available Products using Product System API.

 ## Further Improvements
 ### Add pagination